 - Instruct children how to play with pets to decrease the chance of being bitten or scratched.

 - Wash skin scratches or bites with soap and water.
 Seek medical attention if the pet punctures the skin.

 - Train animals not to drink out of the toilet.

 - Feed animals pet food or cooked meat.

-- Do not let pets eat feces or hunt for prey.
+- Do not let pets eat stool or hunt for prey.

 - Avoid letting animals lick your mouth or open sores.

-- Pick up feces as soon as pets defecate.
+- Pick up stool as soon as pets defecate.
 Do not use the stool as fertilizer.